ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU, it is fixed in r2p1.

 -  ``ERRATA_X2_2371105``: This applies errata 2371105 workaround to Cortex-X2
    CPU.
-This needs to be enabled for revisions r0p0, r1p0 and r2p0 of the CPU and is fixed in r2p1.
+This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU, it is fixed in r2p1.

-- ``ERRATA_X2_2701952``: This applies erratum 2701952 workaround to Cortex-X2
+- ``ERRATA_X2_2701952``: This applies errata 2701952 workaround to Cortex-X2
-   CPU and affects system configurations that do not use an ARM interconnect IP.
+   CPU and affects system configurations that do not use an Arm interconnect IP.
    This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 and is still open.